vincentbernat/rfc5077/README.md

 Getting Started
 ---------------

-If you've just cloned this from git run the following to ensure you have the submodules http-parser and httpagentparser:
+If you've just cloned this from git, run the following to ensure that the submodules `http-parser` and `httpagentparser` are installed:

-git submodule init
+- `git submodule init`
-git submodule update
+- `git submodule update`

-After that run make to build the executables.
+Then run `make` to build the executables.

 Dependancies
 ------------